trusted-point/Rich-Walrus/README.md

 -h, --help            show this help message and exit --logs-lvl LOGS_LVL   Set the logging level [DEBUG, INFO, WARNING, ERROR] (default: DEBUG) --logs-path LOGS_PATH
                     Path to the log file.
-If not provided, logs will not be stored (default: None) --dashboard-refresh-per-second DASHBOARD_REFRESH_PER_SECOND
+Use to debug in case of unexpected error.
+If not provided, logs will not be stored (default: None)
+--dashboard-refresh-per-second DASHBOARD_REFRESH_PER_SECOND
                     Refresh rate of the table per second (default: 5) --dashboard-graph-size DASHBOARD_GRAPH_SIZE